 The controversy over Internet censorship has appeared in India.
 Websites such as Dailymotion, Github, Internet Archive, and Sourceforge are among a list of websites that were recently censored by the government.
 Some websites have had their blocks removed since the initial wave of censorship, but some sites still remain blocked.

-The controversial Trans-Pacific Partnership agreement (TPP) has once again leaked.
+By Drew Wilson The controversial Trans-Pacific Partnership agreement (TPP) has once again leaked.
 The freshly leaked details re-confirms some of human rights and activists worst fears about the Intellectual Property chapter.
 We go in-depth into this secretive agreement to show what (if any) has changed and what remains on this secret agreement between countries around […]

 By Drew Wilson We’ve been covering the different countries the IIPA (International Intellectual Property Alliance) wants on their piracy watchlist.
 So far, the submissions were either demanding everything and the kitchen sink, had a host of problems in their logic or both.
 The submission about Italy is no exception to this.
 We explore why.
+The […]

 By Drew Wilson There are a number of countries the International Intellectual Property Alliance wants on the US Special 301 priority watchlist.
 The watchlist is put together by American corporations and published on a government website after.
 We’ve been covering the reasons why other countries are being requested to put on the watchlist and, today, […]

 By Drew Wilson We’ve been covering what the International Intellectual Property Alliance (IIPA) has been recommending for the Special 301 watchlist.
 While the 301 Watchlist isn’t really a credible source for reliable information, major corporate entities tend to lobby targeted governments demanding certain laws be implemented no matter how poorly conceived they really are.
 This […]